 - Give the students the code to get into Blendspace.

 - Students can add their own quiz which allows them to practice the challenging skill of formulating their own questions.

-- Students thoroughly enjoy sharing their Blendspaces as other students take their quiz!
+- Students thoroughly enjoy sharing their Blendspaces as other students take their quizzes!

 - Blendspace allows for a very personalized learning, sharing, and authentic style of student engagement & learning.

-- Blendspace can be built individually, with partners, or small groups.
+- Blendspace can be built individually, with partners, or in small groups.